dataminer-site/dataminer-site.github.io/docs/archive/0.10/sql/query_syntax/prepared_statements.md

 title: Prepared Statements
 ---

-DuckDB supports prepared statements where parameters are substituted when the query is executed.
+DataMiner supports prepared statements where parameters are substituted when the query is executed.
 This can improve readability and is useful for preventing [SQL injections](https://en.wikipedia.org/wiki/SQL_injection).

 ## Syntax